MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/manage/voice-routing/configure-a-trunk-without-media-bypass.md

 11. **Enable RTP Latching** should be selected to enable bypass media for clients behind a NAT or firewall and an SBC that supports latching.
 12. **Enable forward call history** should be selected to enable sending of call history information to the gateway peer of the Mediation Server.
 13. **Enable forward P-Asserted-Identity data** should be selected to enable PAI call originator information to be forwarded between the Mediation Server side and gateway side (and vice versa), when present.
-14.**Enable outbound routing failover timer** should be selected to enable fast failover.
+14. **Enable outbound routing failover timer** should be selected to enable fast failover.
 The gateway associated with this trunk can give notification within 10 seconds that it is processing an outbound call.
 Rerouting to another trunk will occur if this notification is not received by the Mediation Server.
 On networks where latency may delay the response time or the gateway takes longer than 10 seconds to respond, the fast failover should be disabled.
 15. (Optional) Associate and **configure calling number translation rules** for the trunk.
-These translation rules apply to the calling number for outbound calls
+These translation rules apply to the calling number for outbound calls.
     - To choose one or more rules from a list of all translation rules that are available in your Enterprise Voice deployment, click **Select**.
 In **Select Translation Rules**, click the rules that you want to associate with the trunk, and then click **OK**.
     - To define a new translation rule and associate it with the trunk, click **New**.
 For details about defining a new rule, see [Defining translation rules in Skype for Business Server](defining-translation-rules.md).
     - To edit a translation rule that is already associated with the trunk, click the rule name, and then click **Show details**.
 For details, see [Defining translation rules in Skype for Business Server](defining-translation-rules.md).